pbtrre95/The_Nature_Of_Code/01_introduction/06_Perlin_Noise/README.md

 		ellipse(this.x, 500, 40, 40);
 	}
 ```
+The noise() function is used with mapping or map() function.
+This is to get around the fixed values of a number between 0 and 1.
+Mapping function takes 5 arguments.

+1. The value we want to map, a time
+2. Current Range - minimum
+3. Current Range - maxium
+4. Desired Range - minimum
+5. Desired Range - maximum

 Map knows 0-1 is current range, changing range to 0-width.
 Random number between 0 and 1000 passed to noise function to give smooth results.
 Small increments give smooth transitions.

 ``` js